kerphi/emailack/README.md

 - status is true if the last sent mail has been received
 - date is when the last mail has been received
 - nbTry is the number of try before the mail has been received on Gmail
-- receivedDelay is the number of elapsed milliseconds since the mail has been received on Gmail
 - error is the prospective error message